-4.1.3: Number of persons benefiting from social protection schemes, other inclusive development schemes and enabling legislations 0.48 million 1 million (50% women) Ministry of Social Justice and Empowerment 4.1.4: Number of initiatives taken by the state governments to establish a sustainable information assistance framework for ISMW to ensure safety and equality at the workplace 0 500,000 migrant workers Various Programme Progress Reports
+4.1.3: Number persons benefiting from social protection schemes, otherwise development schemes and enabling legislations million her 1 million (50% women) Ministry of Social Justice and Empowerment 4.1.4: Numbe initiatives taken by the state government to establish sustainable information assistance framework f ISMW to ensure safet and equality the workplant. s a for 500,000 migrant workers Various Programme Progress Reports

-Output 4.2: All 4.2.1: Number of TBD TBD TBD

-enterprises, (or percentage

-particularly of) successful

-MSMEs, participants of

-cooperatives at least one

-and self-help capacity-buildi

-groups, have ng

-access to programme 59

-appropriate that enhanced

-business their

-development productivity

-services and and working

-innovations to conditions

-enhance through

-productivity e-commerce

-and working and digital

-conditions, markets, using

-along with improvements

-inclusive in at least one

-growth for of the

-sustainable following

-and resilient aspects

-value chains, (disaggregated

-and are able to by gender)

-attract private , 3

-investment to 4.2.2: Number of n/a 5 Policy and

-accelerate new 11/4 3 scheme

-income government, documents

-generation and industry or

-create quality collaborative particularly of Ministry

-jobs and interventions •

-livelihoods. that contribute of Micro,

-iiveiiiioods. specifically to Small and

-the Medium

-formalization Enterprises

-and and other

-professionalizati lline

-on of the ministries

-ecosystem for

-delivery of

-high-quality

-business

-development

-services
+Output 4.2: All enterprises, particularly MSMEs, cooperatives and self-help groups, have access to appropriate business development services and innovations to enhance productivity and working conditions, along with inclusive growth for sustainable and resilient value chains, and are able to 4.2.1: Number of (or percentage of) successful participants of at least one capacity-building programme 59 that enhanced their productivity and working conditions through e-commerce and digital markets, using improvements in at least one of the following aspects (disaggregated by gender) TBD TBD TBD and are able to attract private investment to accelerate income generation and create quality jobs and livelihoods.
+4.2.2: Number of new government, industry or collaborative interventions that contribute specifically to the formalization and professionalizati on of the ecosystem for delivery of high-quality business development services n/a 5 Policy and scheme documents particularly of Ministry of Micro, Small and Medium Enterprises and other line ministries

-59 Capacity-building programmes include increase in digital, financial or managerial knowledge (capacity); use of online platforms and e-commerce for new employment and entrepreneurship; opportunities; expanding business through the use of digital markets or e-commerce; improvements in the quality of existing business or expanding the existing business for MSMEs: access to market networking opportunities in the field of e-commerce
+59 Capacity-building programmes include increase in digital, financial or managerial knowledge (capacity); use of online platforms and e-commerce for new employment and entrepreneurship; opportunities; expanding business through the use of digital markets or e-commerce; improvements in the quality of existing business or expanding the existing business for MSMEs; access to market networking opportunities in the field of e-commerce